bostick/tabit-file-format/description/tabit-file-format-description.md

 Each byte in the expanded DeltaList corresponds to a space and is bit-masked with these values to determine which bar lines to make:
 ```
-0x00001111 = determines which change to make
+0x00001111 = specified which change to make
-0x11110000 = when inserting close repeat, specifies how many repeats
+0x11110000 = specifies how many repeats
 ```

 After bitmasking with `0x00001111`, the value determines which bar lines to make: